Goucher College Peer Listeners

-When you call the peer listener cell phone number, 443-632-7799, between 7 pm and 1 am any night of the week, an on call peer listener will answer.
-He or she will talk with you on the phone only to arrange to meet with you in the Goucher safe space (located in Pearlstone above the Bookstore).
+When you call the peer listener cell phone number, 443-632-7799, between 7 pm and 2 am any night of the week, an on call peer listener will answer.
+He or she will talk with you on the phone only to arrange to meet with you in a private office, above the Goucher Post Office and Bookstore.
 We do not use the hotline model because we believe that true listening is meant to take place in person, so that non-verbal cues are part of the conversation.

 What should I call about?